 There are basically two types of barcode scanners.
 The problem is they can look exactly the same.
-It’s important to understand the difference between the two or you may purchase a scanner that doesn’t work with your barcodes.
-For this guide, we are defining these two different scanners as laser scanners and image scanners.
-(For more information on barcodes, see the FAQ section below.)
+It’s important to understand the difference between the two or you may end up with a scanner that doesn’t work with your barcodes.

 Like it sounds, a laser scanner uses a laser along with a reciprocating mirror or rotating prism to scan barcodes.
 The laser moves from side to side, registering not only the width of the black bars but also the white space between them.
 It does this by registering the amount of light reflected back to the unit: white reflects light while black absorbs it.
 Since the process involves delicate moving parts, these scanners need to be tough and impact resistant.
 If your laser scanner isn’t rugged, the first time you drop it could be the last time you use it.